juckettd/RaspberryPiCM4Handheld7Inch/README.md

 ## Credits

-To get the script and overlay down I took parts of the following work:
+To get the script and overlay down I took parts of the following work and adapted it to what I needed.
+But these projects deserve most of the credit for what they already did.

 GBZ_Overlay
 https://github.com/d-rez/gbz_overlay